Security

 The Fix: Difficult but Urgent

-The patching process depends on who builds the device, where the vulnerability exists, and who is responsible for the fix, noted Neustar’s Knopf.
+Neustar’s Knopf noted that the patching process depends on who builds the device, where the vulnerability exists, and who is responsible for the fix.

-Then vendors have to get the SDK for the chipset from the chipset vendor (Intel, Qualcomm, Broadcom, etc.) and add their own Board Support Package utilities, which are the drivers for the chipset, to program the router and the tools used to validate the devices, he added.
+He added that vendors have to get the SDK for the chipset from the chipset vendor (Intel, Qualcomm, Broadcom, etc.) and add their own Board Support Package utilities, which are the chipset drivers, to program the router and the tools used to validate the devices.

 “OEMs need to allocate resources to at least maintain awareness of newly discovered vulnerabilities in their systems and then issue updated firmware,” said AsTech’s McDonnell.
 “It’s also essential to make clear to users that the updates are available so that they are applied.”